xyzBubble/HDReasoning-Benchmarks/README.md

 mat (incremental materialisation, addition)
 ```

-For instructions of constructing "DATA_TO_BE_DELETED.nt" files, please refer to "DATA_TO_BE_DELETED.nt".
+For instructions of constructing "DATA_TO_BE_DELETED.nt" files, please refer to [here](https://krr-nas.cs.ox.ac.uk/2021/modular-reasoning/).